 Lunch: Taste of Avanos

-1:00 PM – Lunch at Sofa Hotel Restaurant: Enjoy a meal at the restaurant of Sofa Hotel, known for its blend of traditional and modern Turkish cuisine.
+1:00 PM – Lunch at Sofa Hotel Restaurant: Enjoy a meal at the restaurant, known for its blend of traditional and modern Turkish cuisine.
 Try dishes like pide and lahmacun.

 Afternoon: Wine Tasting Experience